 Operational readiness is as important as the AI logic.
 Prepare for scale, regulatory scrutiny, and real-world variability.

-• Rate limits and service level targets.
-Establish SLOs for notification delivery across channels and ensure backpressure mechanisms are in place to prevent cascading failures.
+- Rate limits and service level targets.
+Establish SLOs for notification delivery across channels and ensure backpressure mechanisms prevent cascading failures.

-• Testing and validation pipelines.
-Implement end-to-end tests that simulate recalls of varying complexity, including data incompleteness, channel outages, and regulatory review events.
+- Testing and validation pipelines.
+Implement end-to-end tests that simulate recalls of varying complexity, including data gaps, channel outages, and regulatory review events.

-• Security and privacy controls.
-Apply data minimization, encryption, and access controls to protect customer data in transit and at rest, with regular security reviews and penetration testing for APIs and adapters.
+- Security and privacy controls.
+Apply data minimization, encryption, and access controls to protect customer data, with regular security reviews and tests for APIs and adapters.

 Failure mitigation and resilience

-Prepare for partial failures by designing for resilience rather than perfect reliability in all components.
+Prepare for partial failures by designing for resilience rather than perfection in all components.

-• Automated escalation policies.
-When ambiguity remains or critical data is missing, the system should escalate to human operators with context, rather than making unsafe decisions.
+- Automated escalation policies.
+When ambiguity remains or critical data is missing, the system should escalate to human operators with context, not make unsafe decisions.

 Strategic Perspective